Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager

 Placement based on memory and CPU core cost

-As the sorter in this example has an Ascending order, fleet prefers clusters with lower memory and CPU core costs.
-The cluster with the lowest memory and CPU core cost would receive a weight of 20, and the cluster with the highest would receive 0.
-Other clusters receive proportional weights calculated using the weight calculation formula.
+Because the sorter in this example has an Ascending order, Kubernetes Fleet prefers clusters with lower memory and CPU core costs.
+The cluster with the lowest memory and CPU core cost receives a weight of 20, and the cluster with the highest receives a weight of 0.
+Other clusters receive proportional weights calculated via the weight calculation formula.

 apiVersion: placement.kubernetes-fleet.io/v1